kulaizki/hdfs-knowledge-graph-causal-rca/README.md

     This script will:

     - Download `HDFS_2k.log_structured.csv`, `HDFS_2k.log_templates.csv`, and `HDFS_templates.csv` to `data/processed/HDFS_v2/`.
-    - You need to have `wget` installed on your system.
+    - Ensure you have `wget` installed on your system.
 On macOS, install it with `brew install wget`.
 On Linux, use `sudo apt-get install wget` (or your distribution's package manager).
 On Windows, you can use a package manager like Chocolatey (`choco install wget`) or download it directly.

 4. **Set up the virtual environment kernel (Optional but recommended):**